WHY THE NEED FOR MENTAL TRAINING?

 What is a starting block?

 It is a device against which runners may place their feet in order to get a faster start at the beginning of a race.
+Why use a starting block?

 The use of starting blocks enable sprinters to reach maximum speed faster than a typical flat-footed start.
 However, training is required to use starting blocks.